hansreier/techreier/eDrops/src/main/resources/static/markdown/about/greenit_en.md

 PUE = 1, all energy is used for ICT-equipment, hardly possible.
 PUE > 1.0.
 The higher number, the less efficient.

-An alternative is use cloud-based tools from cloud providers like Azure, Google, and Amazon for the same purpose.
+An alternative is to use cloud-based tools from cloud providers like Azure, Google, and Amazon for calculating energy consumption.
 When Azure only provides a result that shows CO2 emissions, they have missed the mark, in my opinion.
 This conversion is not the most interesting aspect.
 However, it cannot be denied that energy measurements are a complex field regardless.